By Roy Burner - Minister of the Gospel

 Forces of evil in this world are attempting to stamp out Christianity; which reveals the need of the righteousness of God, and to live a godly life.
 We see sin openly displayed as in Sodom and Gomorrah of old which were condemned to destruction as an example to those that afterward should live ungodly (2 Peter 2:6).

-We see such in Babylon that had become the habitation of devils, and the hold of every foul spirit, whose plagues would come in one day; death, and mourning, and famine, and she would be utterly burned with fire (Revelation 18:8).
+We see evil as that of Babylon which had become the habitation of devils, and the hold of every foul spirit, whose plagues would come in one day; death, and mourning, and famine, and she would be utterly burned with fire (Revelation 18:8).

 We live in a world that is dominated by idolatry; with many worshiping gods made with men's hands.
 I personally witnessed such worship while visiting foreign lands in the military.
 The apostle Paul attempted to set the record straight when he was in Athens; his spirit being provoked within, when he saw the city given over to idolatry (Acts 17:16).

-He beheld one of their objects of worship with the inscription, "To the Unknown God" and he utilized that as a source to deliver the Gospel message to them (Acts 17:22-23).
+He beheld one of their objects of worship with the inscription, "To the Unknown God" and utilized that as a source to deliver the Gospel message to them (Acts 17:22-23).
 He stated: God who made the world and all things therein, seeing that he is Lord of heaven and earth; dwells not in temples made with hands.
 Inasmuch as we are the offspring of God, we ought not to think that the Divine Nature is like unto gold, or silver, or stone, shaped by art and man's devising (Acts 17:24-29).